api_to_dart 0.6.0

-Convert any API (Postman, OpenAPI, Apidog, or YAML) into type-safe Dart actions and response models with an interactive terminal UI.
+Convert any API (Postman, OpenAPI, Apidog, or YAML) into type-safe Dart actions and response models, from an interactive terminal selector or a local web UI.

 API to Dart #

-A Dart CLI tool that converts any API (Postman, OpenAPI, Apidog, or YAML) into type-safe Dart code — request actions, response models, or just response models when you don't need actions.
-Features an interactive terminal UI for selecting endpoints.
+A Dart CLI tool (api2dart) that turns any API — Postman, OpenAPI, Apidog, or a YAML file — into type-safe Dart code: request actions + response models, or response models only.
+Pick endpoints in an interactive terminal selector or a local web UI.

 Features #

-- Multi-source support — Postman collections, OpenAPI 3.x specs, Apidog projects, local YAML files
+- Multi-source — Postman collections, OpenAPI 3.x specs, Apidog projects, local YAML

-- Smart response resolution — Live fetch → example → schema → empty fallback
+- Smart response resolution — live fetch → example → schema → fallback

 - Two output modes — Action + Response (when